-No one expects it happen to them, but emergency situations can surprise the most careful of people at the most inconvenient of times.
-Sadly, many people simply aren’t financially prepared for the costs that many emergency situations can bring.
-Here’s where having an emergency fund makes a difference.
+No one expects it to happen to them, but emergency situations can surprise the most careful of people at the most inconvenient of times.
+Sadly, many people simply aren’t financially prepared for the costs that many emergencies bring.
+In fact, 55% of Australians are unable to cover an unexpected $1,000 emergency.

 Cutting costs from your daily living expenses and luxury items may seem like you’re about to enter the world of boring.
 However, cutting costs is more about being creative than it is being unnecessarily strict on yourself.

 Where are you overspending?
 Here are the most common areas: